AlanCunningham/waveshare-eink-weather-display/README.md

 # E-ink Photoframe Weather Display

-A Dark Sky weather display for Waveshare's 7.5 inch e-ink display.
+A ~Dark Sky~ [Pirate Weather](https://docs.pirateweather.net/en/latest/) display for Waveshare's 7.5 inch e-ink display.
 Displayed in a nice photoframe.

 ![E-ink photograme weather display](/docs/weatherframe.png)

-☔ **This project requires a Dark Sky developer account.
-Dark Sky will be shutting down at some point and they aren't accepting new sign ups.
-When that happens, I'll probably port this project to another weather source.**
+☔ **This project requires a [Pirate Weather](https://docs.pirateweather.net/en/latest/) developer account.

 ## Features:
-- Shows current and hourly Dark Sky weather on Waveshare's 7.5 inch e-ink display, intended to be refreshed once or twice an hour
+- Shows current and hourly Pirate Weather weather on Waveshare's 7.5 inch e-ink display, intended to be refreshed once or twice an hour
 - Graphs that show the chance of rain, cloud cover, and temperature over the next 12 hours
 - The current chance of rain and temperature
 - Weather icons from Adam Whitcroft’s excellent Climacons